 Secaucus Housing Authority

-Secaucus Housing Authority is a Public Housing Agency in Secaucus, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 27th, 2020, Secaucus Housing Authority has 1 waiting lists that are open now or opening soon.
+Secaucus Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 19th, 2021, Secaucus Housing Authority has 1 waiting lists that are open now or opening soon.

 Open Secaucus Housing Authority Waiting Lists